Day One (My FAQ's)treatacne

 Do you still drink milk/eat dairy products?

 Not since joining this website.
 Before I use to drink 1 to 3 glasses of milk a day, as well as cheesing up my eggs and other foods, but now I have completely stopped.
-However, this took a while even when I was a member here because I have been fooled by some products before, such as chocolate, cocoa power, bread, etc... when the ingredients themselves contained milk/dairy.
+However, this took a while even when I was a member here because I have been fooled by some products before, such as chocolate, breads, Canned foods, etc...
+Ingredients love to hide the milk/dairy names.
 Milk is a huge stimulant for my acne and especially my cystic acne.
 Being EXTRA careful was the only way that guaranteed my acne would go away.

 So now you don't eat/drink sugar AND dairy products?